CIX VFR Club Banner

 Latest News

-The CIX VFR CLUB 2025 SURVEY reports will be available on the forum later this month.
+THE CIX VFR CLUB SURVEY 2025:- Summary is available on the Forum in the Members Bar.
 38 members submitted returns.

 VATSIM's Code of Conduct was updated in October 2024.
 They require we read and inwardly digest.